Learn More

 Medical expenses Unreimbursed costs exceeding 7.5% of adjusted gross income.

-Domestic abuse victims Up to $10,000 (indexed) or 50% of vested balance for victims; optional plan provision; repayable within 3 years.
+Domestic abuse victims Up to the lesser of $10,000 (the indexed figure remains $10,000 for 2026) or 50% of vested balance, available within one year of an act of domestic abuse; victim status may be self-certified; optional plan provision; repayable within 3 years.

 Separation from service If employment ends in or after the year turning age 55; applies only to employer plans, not IRAs.